datjandra/eise/README.md

 ## How to Use

-1. **Select a Query Image**
-   - Choose an image from the dropdown in the query panel
+1. Select a query image from the dropdown menu

-2. **Run Matching**
-   - Click “Run Matching” to compute similarity scores across the dataset
+2. Click “Run Matching” to search the dataset

-3. **Explore Results**
-   - View ranked results in the grid
+3. View ranked results in the results grid
-   - Each card shows similarity score and preview

-4. **Inspect Matches**
-   - Click any result to open detailed feature matching view
+4. Click any result to open detailed match visualization
-   - Analyze keypoint correspondences between images

 ---

 ## Algorithm Details

 ### FAST Corner Detection
-Detects high-contrast keypoints that are stable under transformations.
+FAST identifies high-contrast corner points that are stable and repeatable across images.

 ### BRIEF Descriptors
-Encodes local pixel comparisons around keypoints into compact binary vectors.
+BRIEF encodes local pixel intensity comparisons around keypoints into compact binary descriptors.

 ### Matching Strategy
 - Descriptor matching between query and dataset images
-- Confidence scoring based on match quality
+- Confidence-based scoring of matched pairs
-- Averaging used to compute final similarity score per image
+- Averaging of match confidence to compute final similarity score

 ---

 ## Parameters

 - **Descriptor Length (`descriptorLength`)**
-  Controls BRIEF descriptor size (default: 256 bits)
+  - Controls BRIEF descriptor size (default: 256 bits)

-- **Match Visualization Limit (`slice(0, 25)`)**
+- **Match Visualization Limit**
-  Limits displayed matches for clarity in UI
+  - Only top matches are displayed for clarity in visualization (e.g., 25–30 matches)

 ---